Wronskia/Sentiment-Analysis-on-Twitter-data/README.md

 The dataset has been labeled by the presence of  ":)" for positive tweets and ":(" for negative tweets you can download the dataset on https://inclass.kaggle.com/c/epfml-text/data

-We put our work in this Github Repository to simplify the reading : https://github.com/Wronskia/Sentiment-Analysis-on-Twitter-data

 ## Results

 As a baseline, we used fastText on the small dataset.